thomruns/NexterTKD/README.md

 # CSS Grid Module
 This is a project from a Udemy course titled Advanced CSS.
 The module focuses on CSS grids.
+The branch listing below is in chronological development order.

 ## Branch Layout
 Sets the basic grid layout for the page.
 Grid is a flexible 8 column centered w a left sidebar.